TotallyInformation/node-red-contrib-uibuilder/README.md

 To install a specific release from npm, use `npm install node-red-contrib-uibuilder@<VERSION>`.
 In addition to release versions (e.g. 1.2.2), you can also use `latest` and `v1-last`.
 Sometimes, `next` may also be available.
 Check out the [Versions tab](https://www.npmjs.com/package/node-red-contrib-uibuilder?activeTab=versions) on the npm site for available versions.

-#### Installing front-end libraries
+#### 2.1.1 Installing front-end libraries

 You may also want to install some front-end libraries.
-In particular, you need to install VueJS and bootstrap-vue if you want to use the various VueJS templates.
+In particular, you will need to install VueJS and bootstrap-vue if you want to use the various VueJS templates.
 You should do this using uibuilder's **library manager**.

 As of v5, front-end libraries will be installed into the `<uibRoot>` folder.
 By default, this will be `~/.node-red/uibuilder/`.
 If migrating from v4 to v5, you will need to reinstall libraries.
 You can then remove the previous versions from your `<userDir>` folder.
 It is possible to manually install front-end libraries if you wish.
 The `<uibRoot>/package.json` file contains additional details regarding the packages that are installed, this is updated automatically.